makerdao/community/governance/votes/Executive vote - May 24, 2021.md

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**

-Unless otherwise noted, the changes and additions listed above are subject to the [GSM Pause Delay](https://community-development.makerdao.com/en/learn/governance/param-gsm-pause-delay).
-This means that if this executive proposal passes, the changes and additions listed above will only become active in the Maker Protocol after the GSM Pause Delay has expired.
-The GSM Pause Delay is currently set to **48 hours**.
+This [Executive Vote](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be valid for 4 days then it will expire and have no effect on the Maker Protocol, even if it should later pass.

-If this executive proposal does not pass within 30 days, then it will expire and can no longer have any effect on the Maker Protocol.
+As a [continuous approval vote](https://community-development.makerdao.com/en/learn/governance/how-voting-works), the proposal will pass when the number of votes in favor surpasses the votes in favor of the previously leading proposal.
 ---

 ## Proposal Details